 BEHIND THE SCENES

 Did you know that all the Chief Baked Relief Advisors work on baked relief voluntarily.
 No one gets paid, well apart from a few shortbreads and treats here and there!
 They have full time jobs, run households and split their time between different cities.
-Between us we have eight children (not including the husbands!)
+Between them they have eight children (not including the husbands!)

 "We work hard to 'make it happen'.
 So if something gets missed or forgotten please don't be disheartened, just know we are all working towards the common goal of brightening the lives of those who need it, sometimes even if it is each other."
 Danielle Crismani